olibartfast/object-detection-inference/README.md

 - `--type=<model_type>`: Specifies the type of vision model to use.
 Supported categories:
   <!-- SUPPORTED_MODEL_TYPES:START -->
-This section is auto-synced from `vision-core` to avoid duplicated manual edits.

 The TaskFactory supports the following model type strings:

 **Object Detection:**